postsharp/Metalama.Documentation/content/patterns/observability/observabilty.md

 The primary benefits of using `Metalama.Patterns.Observability` include:

+* Dramatic reduction of the boilerplate code linked to <xref:System.ComponentModel.INotifyPropertyChanged>.
+* Safety from human errors:
+    * Never forget to raise a notification again.
+    * The package reports warnings if a dependency or code construct is not supported.
+* Idiomatic source code.
+* Almost idiomatic code generation.
-* Support for both automatic and explicitly-implemented properties.
+* Support for complex code constructs:
+     * Automatic properties,
+     * Explicitly-implemented properties,
+     * Field-backed properties,
-* Support for computed properties that depend on **child objects**, a common scenario in MVVM architectures.
+     * Properties that depend on **child objects**, a common scenario in MVVM architectures,
-* Support for computed properties that depend on **methods**.
+     * Properties that depend on **methods**.
-* Safety: the package reports warnings if a dependency or code construct is not supported.
+     * Constant methods and immutable objects.
+* Compatibility with most MVVM frameworks.

 The principal artifacts in this package are: